spencertipping/phi/doc/evaluation.md

 3. IO-dependent IOs require the interpreter to be linked into the compiled program.

-**Q:** how do we optimize the interpreter so (3) doesn't kill us?
+- **Q:** how do we optimize the interpreter so (3) doesn't kill us?
 Using cons cells to have fully-quoted values isn't going to cut it for performance.
+  - Let's assume for now that we'll have a way to compile optimized representations of quoted cons structures. `eval` doesn't have to be especially fast.

-**Q:** should we have the GC be self-hosting?
+- **Q:** should we have the GC be self-hosting?
 Then we're targeting asm.js, and we get good native code generation with lifecycle analysis, potentially. i.e. we can constant-fold aspects of GC.

 - **Q:** should IO include construct/destruct events and then be parsed?
   Arguably IO isn't so much for side effects as it is a timeline.